kcbighuge/SDCND-Semantic-Segmentation/README.md

 Download the [Kitti Road dataset](http://www.cvlibs.net/datasets/kitti/eval_road.php) from [here](http://www.cvlibs.net/download.php?file=data_road.zip).
 Extract the dataset in the `data` folder.
 This will create the folder `data_road` with all the training a test images.

 ### Run
-Run the following command to run the project:
+Use the following command to run the project:
 ```
 python main.py
 ```